KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 1. Go to _Settings_ > _Set Up_ > _Branded Domain_.
 2. Click **Add Domain** and select the channel.
-3. Enter the following details that you are prompted to enter based on the selected channel.
+3. Enter the details you are prompted to provide based on the selected channel.
 For more information, refer to []() and [Custom Domain]().

 <Image align="center" border={true} caption="Add Domain" src="https://files.readme.io/e3b88c267d2ff3601ff7e683443c73d9339f2eabce70810a1a9ad7c3522277ed-Add_Domain.png" />

 3. Click **Save**.
-If it is a system domain, the status is set to **Active** immediately.
-If it is a custom domain, the status is set to **Pending Verification**, and DNS Records are generated for you to configure with your Domain provider.
+   * For a System Domain, the status is set to Active immediately.
+   * For a Custom Domain, the status is set to Pending Verification, and DNS records are generated for you to configure with your domain provider.

 ## Add System Domain